 Meanwhile, the weather continues to worsen.

-Lake Okechobee begins to roil and the sun can’t be seen though morning has set in.
+Lake Okeechobee begins to roil, and the sun can’t be seen though morning has set in.

 They finally realize that a furious hurricane is approaching.

 Tea Cake, in his own way, asks forgiveness of Janie.
-She tells him she would rather die with him in the coming storm than to have stayed in Eatonville and never have met him.
+She tells him she'd rather die with him in the coming storm than to have stayed in Eatonville and never met him.

-Fear overtakes the couple and they watch the sky and question whether God is going to let them die.
-Here we see the phrase which is the namesake for the book: "They seemed to be staring at the dark, but their eyes were watching God."
+Fear overtakes the couple, and they watch the sky and question whether God is going to let them die.
+Here, we see the phrase that is the namesake of the book: "They seemed to be staring at the dark, but their eyes were watching God."

 The house starts to flood.
 Tea Cake decides to make a break for it.
 He tells Janie to wrap up all their money and insurance papers to keep them from getting wet.